Key Concepts

 - What customers see (cart labels, product page display, upsell messages)

 Each discount appears as a row in the Discounts tab.
-You can reorder them by dragging, toggle them on/off, and edit them in the wizard.
+You can reorder them by dragging the grip handle, toggle them on/off, and edit them in the Discount Wizard.
+Once a discount has been redeemed, its row shows a quiet “used N times” count next to the name so you can see real activity at a glance.

 Recipes